The groups I've performed in over the years.

 It's happened again!
 Just as I have mastered the PDA environment, I find that the people who make these devices (read HP, etc) have abandoned the platform in favour of the even more ubiquitous Mobile Phone.

-It's all right, I've taken ten deep breaths and I can feel the Chi flowing through me, however I feel even more despondant and pessamistic of ever finding a stable platform.
+It's all right, I've taken ten deep breaths and I can feel the Chi flowing through me, however I feel even more despondent and pessimistic of ever finding a stable platform.
 Seems like the only cure is to throw away everything that you have invested in and buy new hardware ... again!
 Long live retail!

 2007 Solo